Missouri Patriot Paws

 Congratulations to David and Harley our 7th certified service dog team!!

-Prison.
+Congratulations to Joel and Copper our 6th certified service dog team!!
+In a record time six weeks.
+Copper came out of the Puppies for Parolees dog training program at Licking Prison.
 We will continue training Copper to fetch a cell phone and pull Joel out of a chair.

 Missouri Patriot Paws certified team #5 Susan and Mia.